Cneale92/connor-neale-social-network-api/README.md

 ### Video walkthrough showing application functionality:

-To view a video walkthrough of how to seed some user data, run the server and access the data via its API routes using Insomnia, watch [a video demonstration here].
+To view a video walkthrough of how to seed some user data, run the server and access the data via its API routes using Insomnia, watch [a video demonstration here](https://drive.google.com/file/d/1NMzia4Aty_-QH4ALhd_eCviCX3hvMrnJ/view?usp=drive_link).

 ## Table of Contents